 Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-This prompt brings with itself largely no constraints and infinite possibilities.
+This prompt brings with it largely no constraints and infinite possibilities.
 This open-ended prompt allows you to fill in the void of anything that’s left of you to display to the reader.
 Maybe it can be something that doesn’t exactly fit in the range of other prompts mentioned above.

 As much as you have the liberty here, your essay must revolve around your passions, both academic and non-academic, personality traits, behavioral traits, qualities that make you easily identifiable in a crowd, etc.